 All the things you need

 If you wait to the last minute, you might find you have trouble getting hold of barbecue fuel and end up buying something over-priced because everyone else has had the same idea and there’s hardly any fuel left on the shelves.
 Get a few bags of fuel now and make sure you have lighters, kindling, anything you need to set your barbecue going.
 Check you have spatulas, tongs, outdoor serving plates and enough bowls to serve salads and side dishes.
+Also be conscious of where your guests will be able to eat, if you intend to have everyone in the garden you might want to consider buying a big picnic blanket or better yet, some camping chairs or zero-gravity chairs for maximum comfort.
 Now is a good time to think about what you’re going to cook, whether you want to try some new recipes or have a go at cooking some exotic meat.
 You can find great recipes online at websites like pocketchangegourmet.com.
 If you want to try something new get some practice in now, that way you can be sure the food is to your liking and you won’t be stressed trying to follow a new recipe on the day of the barbecue.